TranscryptOrg/Transcrypt/transcrypt/development/automated_tests/hello/README.md

 (Just in case you wonder where the test assertions are hidden)

-Transcrypt's autotest framework verifies that the generated javascript produces the same output as the original python code.
+Transcrypt's autotest framework verifies that the generated JavaScript produces the same output as the original Python code.

 Instead of comparing JavaScript output to hardcoded assertions, Transcrypt's autotest framework *generates* those assertions by